Rule actions and rule order

 The following examples show how you might order rules in various policies, given a set of rules where none is more critical and preemption is not an issue.

-If your rules include application conditions, also see Best Practices for Configuring Application Control.
+If your rules include application conditions, also see Choosing between application matching and port matching.

 Not only does decryption require resources, but so does further analysis of the decrypted traffic.
 Place rules that decrypt traffic last.